Geographic Spines in the 2020 Census Disclosure Avoidance System: Bringing Off-Spine Entities Closer to the Spine

 \LinesNotNumbered

-In the most general setting, in which the OSEs are not necessarily disjoint, formulating an algorithm that redefines block groups and tract groups in order to minimize the OSEDs with a polynomial time complexity appears to be a difficult problem because of the similarity of this optimization problem to a covering problem.
-For this reason, Algorithm \ref{opt_gs} describes a greedy approach to approximate the optimal redefinitions of tract groups in a computationally tractable manner.
-In contrast, block groups are redefined by combining blocks within a given tract, and within the same intersection of the OSEs.
-As described in the code below, each redefined block group is composed of up to $\sqrt{n} + \textup{fanout\_cutoff}$ blocks, where $n$ is the blocks in the redefined block group's parent tract and fanout\_cutoff is a user choice parameter.
-This choice is motivated by the fact that the smallest maximum fanout value among a given tract and its child geounits is $ \left \lceil{\sqrt{n}}\right \rceil,$ where $\left \lceil{\cdot}\right \rceil$ denotes the cieling function.
-For example, for a tract with 100 block geounit descendants, redefining its children by 10 redefined block group child geounits, each with 10 block child geounits, would result in the lowest possible maximum fanout of 10 among these 11 geounits, so the redefined block groups within this tract would contain no more than $10 + \textrm{fanout\_cutoff}$ blocks in this case.
-Note that a similar approach, is used to define the maximum number of tracts within a tract group in Algorithm \ref{opt_gs}.
+In the most general setting, in which the OSEs are not necessarily disjoint, formulating an algorithm that redefines certain geolevels in order to minimize the OSEDs with a polynomial time complexity appears to be a difficult problem because of the similarity of this optimization problem to a set covering problem.
+For this reason, Algorithm \ref{opt_gs} describes an example of a greedy approach to approximate the redefinition of tract groups that minimizes the OSEDs of a set of off-spine entities in a computationally tractable manner.
+This example first redefines block groups as optimized block groups by combining blocks within a given tract geounit, and within the same intersection of the OSEs.
+As described in the pseudocode below, each optimized block group is composed of up to $\sqrt{n} + \textup{fanout\_cutoff}$ blocks, where $n$ is the number of blocks in the optimized block group's parent tract and fanout\_cutoff is a user choice parameter.
+The goal of this choice is to ensure the fanout value, \textit{i.e.}, the number of child geounits of a given geounit, of the tract and the fanout values of its child optimized block groups are reasonably low.
+This is beneficial because high fanout values can increase the runtime of DAS executions (by increasing the size of the optimization problems used within the DAS), and we have found that high fanout values also appear to degrade accuracy.
+To see why using this upper bound for the number of blocks within each block group results in reasonably low fanout values, note that we can minimize the highest fanout value among a given tract and its children by defining the optimized block groups so that they each contain at most $ \left \lceil{\sqrt{n}}\right \rceil,$ where $\left \lceil{\cdot}\right \rceil$ denotes the ceiling function.
+For example, for a tract with 100 block geounit descendants, redefining its children by 10 optimized block group child geounits, each with 10 block child geounits, would result in the lowest possible maximum fanout of 10 among these 11 geounits.
+After the optimized block group geolevel has been defined in Algorithm \ref{opt_gs}, the tract group geolevel is redefined to reduce the OSEDs of the entities in $\mathcal{K}.$ Note that this stage of the algorithm also ensures that the maximum number of tracts within each tract group is less than $\sqrt{n} + \text{fanout\_cutoff}.$